Reach Them All with Universal Design for Learning

 UDL invites teachers to start with the with the ‘why’ of learning.
 This is where you provide the motivation about why your students expected to be interested in your course, beyond just receiving a grade.

 You want your students to want to learn during your classes.
 It is here you provide the relevance and value of the learning they are required to do.
 For example, you can generate initial interest by demonstrating the relevance and value of your course by providing a ‘bridge’ for each of your lessons.
-This could be an employment scenario from your experiences, a personal story, a current event, or a short students-centred activity.
+This could be an employment scenario from your experiences, a personal story, a current event, or a short student-centred activity.

 Providing opportunities for students to receive feedback about their learning can also promote ongoing engagement in your course.
 For example, feedback technology tools such as Mentimeter can deliver questions to students that provide feedback on their learning while Padlet can provide opportunities for students to share thoughts and ideas within a public, online space.
 And if you teach online, take advantage of the annotate tools or polling features you can find within the online platforms such as Zoom or Teams.
 In this way, you can ask questions and receive feedback that engage students with your online content.